danilosierrac/workspace/index.markdown

 ## Basic furnishing

-You should at least have the following contraptions in your own workspace:
+You should at least have the following items in your own workspace:

 * A table to place your tools on, which allows you to have your elbows in 90º angle.
 * A chair to sit down (unless you prefer standing), if its height can be adjusted even better.